michaelsauter/crane/README.md

 			volume: ["app/www:/srv/www:rw"]
 			detach: true
 	mysql:
-		dockerfile: mysql
-		image: michaelsauter/mysql
+		image: mysql
 		run:
+			env: ["MYSQL_ROOT_PASSWORD=mysecretpassword"]
 			detach: true
 	memcached:
-		dockerfile: memcached
-		image: michaelsauter/memcached
+		image: tutum/memcached
 		run:
 			detach: true
 ```
-If you have Docker installed, you can just clone that repository and bring up the environment right now.
-In the folder where the `crane.yaml` is, type:
+All specified Docker containers can then be created and started with:

 ```
 crane lift
 ```

 This will bring up the containers.
 The container running Apache has the MySQL and Memcached containers automatically linked.
-Open `http://localhost` and you should be greeted with "Hello World".

 If you want to use JSON instead of YAML, here's what a simple configuration looks like: